gephi/gexf/README.md

 The latest **stable** version in **1.3**.

+# License

+The GEXF format and its related documentation is licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 # Changelog

 Note that we used to use "draft" in certain version (e.g "1.2draft") up until 1.3 when we decided to simply use full versions numbers.